 Summer Heralds a Vacation from Trophy Abalone Diving

-The daily bag and possession limit is as follows –
+Previously the daily bag and possession limit was as follows –

 - Three abalone, with a maximum of 18 abalone per year.

 - Only 9 abalone total may be taken south of Mendocino County per year (includes Marin/Sonoma County-Sea Ranch; Annual Limit: 9 abalone).